Marnie McBean

 Marnie Elizabeth McBean, OC MSM (born January 28, 1968) is a Canadian former rower.
-She is a three-time Olympics gold medallist.
+She is a three-time Olympic gold medallist.
+In 2023, she was appointed to the Senate of Canada.

 Rowing career

 A graduate of the University of Western Ontario, McBean competed at the 1992 Summer Olympics in the coxless pairs and eights events, winning gold medals in both.

+In 1994, McBean won the Princess Royal Challenge Cup (the premier women's singles sculls event) at the Henley Royal Regatta, rowing for the Western Middlesex RC.

 At the 1996 Summer Olympics she competed in the double and quadruple sculls, winning gold in the double and bronze in the quadruple.
 With her long-time rowing partner Kathleen Heddle, she was the first Canadians to win three Olympic Gold medals.
 In addition to her other exploits, McBean won a Silver medal in the prestigious single scull event at the 1993 World Rowing Championships.

 At the 2000 Sydney Olympics, McBean was set to represent Canada in the single scull and she had hoped to win a fourth gold medal.
 After travelling to Australia, a back injury which eventually required an operation forced McBean to withdraw from the Olympics and McBean decided to retire from international competition.